-Our representative results include $1,500,000 in assessment reductions in Lavallette and over $8,000,000 in assessment reductions in Lakewood.
-Recently, we were successful in reducing the assessment of a shopping center in Somerset County by more than $2.4 Million.
+The New Jersey tax appeals lawyers at the Law Office of Michael D. Mirne take great pride in their high rate of success in reducing Real Estate Tax Assessments.
 In 2008, Mr. Mirne became one of a select few attorneys to become certified by the State of New Jersey as a Tax Assessor.
 His training in appraising and tax assessments makes him a skilled negotiator and zealous advocate in trying tax appeal matters.
 New Jersey tax appeal attorney, Mr. Mirne also makes regular appearances before Real Estate and Investment groups, to provide seminars on tax assessments and procedures for appeals.